 Under the leadership of Odie and Carl, CGS separately incorporated The Nashua Pastoral Care Center, Inc. as a non-profit, non-denominational agency with a 501(c)3 tax-exempt status.
 A small board of directors was formed, and Odie became the agency’s first President and remained in that role until 1994.
 Carl was hired as the agency’s first Executive Director.
 The agency had a budget of $50,000 and one employee Carl, running an Emergency Assistance Program.

 A CGS parishioner began bringing in food to start a Food Pantry.
-This quickly grew to where this function is today feeding some 3,000 people a year through donated goods.
+Although no longer active, at its peak the Food Pantry fed some 3,000 people a year through donated goods.

 Desiring to facilitate a healthier, permanent change in its clients, the Transitional Housing Program and the Security Deposit Loan Program were created.
 Part time staff members were added.
 Transitional Housing met the need for long-term support of the clients.
 Six local apartments were accessed from landlords at reduced rates this first year.